Bottling company

 A bottling company is a commercial enterprise whose output is the bottling of beverages for distribution.

 Many bottling companies are franchisees of corporations such as Coca-Cola and PepsiCo who distribute the beverage in a specific geographic region.
 Some bottling companies may also bottle other local beverages such as regional beers or wines.

 A bottler is a company which mixes drink ingredients and fills up cans and bottles with the drink.
 The bottler then distributes the final product to the wholesale sellers in a geographic area.
 Large companies like The Coca-Cola Company sell their product to bottlers like the Coca-Cola Bottling Co.
 Consolidated, who then bottle and distribute it.

+Usually, a type of ionizing radiation called gamma radiation is used to check whether the bottles are full at the bottling plant.
+This can be done by placing a gamma radiation source on one side of the bottle and a detector on the other side.
+The gamma radiation will penetrate through the material and the filled liquid, and the detector will record the amount of radiation that comes through.
+If the bottle is empty, more radiation will be registered than if the bottle is full, because the liquid will absorb some of the radiation.